How Switching To Natural Cleaning Products Can Improve Your Family’s Health

 6. Microwave Cleaner

-Place some sliced lemon into a bowl of water, place in your microwave and heat for 30 seconds.
+Place some lemon slices into a bowl of water, pop in your microwave and heat for 30 seconds.
 Wipe the insides with a clean cloth to remove residue.

 7. Limescale Cleaner